constgen/neutrino-preset-svelte/README.md

 The following is a list of plugins and their identifiers which can be overridden:

 - `env`: Injects the value of NODE_ENV into the application as process.env.NODE_ENV;
 - `html`: Creates HTML files when building.
-Has various options that can be configured via package.json;
 - `html-defer`: Adds `defer` attribute to `<script>` tags in HTML files when building;
 - `chunk`: Defines chunks for manifest and vendor entry points.
-Can be configured via package.json;
 - `hot`: Enables hot module reloading;
 - `clean`: Clears the contents of build prior to creating a production bundle;
 - `copy`: Copies files during build, defaults from `src/static` to `build/static`.